-I would like to extend my appreciation to my fellow Board members and staff, the GLaWAC Board and its staff, for their endeavours over the last year which enabled us to finalise the JMP development journey.
+I would like to extend my appreciation to my fellow Board members and staff and the GLaWAC Board and its staff for their effort over the last year.
+This has enabled us to not only reach the end of the JMP development journey, but to also set us on the path of supporting the implementation of the JMP and monitoring its outcomes.
 I would also like to acknowledge the importance of our partner agencies who continue to embrace the opportunity to work collaboratively with the Board.
-I look forward to further developing these unique partnerships as we move ahead with priority implementation actions for the ongoing benefit of all Gunaikurnai people and all Victorians now and into the future.
+We look forward to further supporting these important partnerships for the ongoing benefit of all Gunaikurnai people and all Victorians now and into the future.